cnio-bu/bollito/README.md

 * Set *perform* to *TRUE*.
 * Cluster resolution must be specified.

-**Note**: RNA velocity step can not be performed if we use a matrix as input of the pipeline, since it needs the BAM files to generate the three count matrices (spliced, unspliced and ambiguous).
+> NOTE: RNA velocity step can not be performed if we use a matrix as input of the pipeline, since it needs the BAM files to generate the three count matrices (spliced, unspliced and ambiguous).

 ## Shortcuts